sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC.md

 ### isI2CSessionOpen()

-This method checks if the I2C security session is open, i.e. that the password has been entered correctly.
+This method checks if the I2C security session is open, i.e. that the correct password has been entered.

 ```c++
 bool isI2CSessionOpen()